Banda Singh Bahadur: Execution

 The prisoners remained unmoved.
 On their firm refusal these non-converters were ordered to be executed.
-Every day 100 Sikh soldiers were brought out of the fort and murdered in public.
+Every day 100 Sikh soldiers were brought out of the fort and executed in public.
 This continued for approximately seven days.
-He was told to kill his four-year-old son, Ajai Singh, which he refused to do.
-So, Ajai Singh was murdered, his heart was cut out, and thrust into Banda Bahadur's mouth.
+Banda was told to kill his four-year-old son, Ajai Singh, which he refused to do.
+So, Ajai was executed, his heart was cut out, and thrust into Banda's mouth.
 However, his resolution did not break under torture, and so he was martyred.
-After three months of confinement, on 9 June 1716, Banda Singh's eyes were gouged out, his limbs were severed, his skin removed, and then he was killed.
+After three months of confinement, on 9 June 1716, Banda's eyes were gouged out, his limbs were severed, his skin removed, and then he was beheaded.